AxelBremer/RL_reprod/blogpost.md

 ## Conclusion

-In conclusion, the environments we chose do not seem to be very sensitive to these different types of experience replays.
+In conclusion, the environments we chose, do not seem to be very sensitive to these different types of experience replays.
 On average ER seems to be sufficient to solve these problems, and implementing more sophisticated methods do not seem worth it.
-This is not completely unsuprising as PER and HER were specifically developed with more complex and different problems in mind.
-For example, HER did not perform well on our chosen tasks, but its benefits in the original paper are mostly shown on multi-goal setting which we did not test in this blogpost.
+This is not completely unsurprising as PER and HER were specifically developed with more complex and different problems in mind.
+For example, HER did not perform well on our chosen tasks, but its benefits in the original paper are mostly shown on multi-goal setting which we did not test in this blog post.

 Furthermore, we saw that a too small or too big buffer size has indeed a negative impact on the performance.
 Even so much so that in these environments the buffer size seemed to matter more than the type of ER method that is used.
 Thus, when using DQN's it is important to also spend some time on optimizing the buffer size you use!
 Additionally, we observed that during different stages of training different buffer sizes seemed optimal, it would be interesting to see whether dynamically changing the buffer size could be beneficial.
 In addition, the [paper by Zhang & Sutton](https://arxiv.org/pdf/1712.01275.pdf) also proposes a solution to diminish the negative impact of a suboptimally chosen buffer size.
 This solution is called combined experience replay (CER), an extension to uniform experience replay.
 Unfortunately, applying this method was outside the scope of this project.
 This would also be interesting for further research.